denisdumitras/BDC_Labs/Laboratory_Work_N3/Laboratory_Work_N3.md

  ### Conclusion

    In this laboratory work I have obtained new skills to work with Management Studio and more exactly working with tables and records , manipulate with fields( adding, deleting, rename and update).
 I have learned more about data types in SQL and how correctly use them for storing the data.
 Also, I have learned about constraints, Primary Key , Foreign Key , Unique and what are differences between them.
+   What is the purpose of the contraints for databases?
+So, contraints are the properties and rules for creating database that can be aplied to the coloumn, table for storing the data in the sure manner.
+Data must protect itself.